 - Submit a current MCC Application for Admission.

 - Review the ADN Information Packet and submit an ADN program application.

 - Submit a high school transcript or state-approved equivalent education diploma.

 - Prove proficiency with previous college courses or achieve minimum scores on the placement tests in algebra, reading, and English.
 The placement tests must be taken within seven years of application for admission to the nursing program.

-- Prove proficiency in chemistry and biology with either previous college course work or proficiency exam.
-Student must earn a “C“or better.
+- Prove proficiency in chemistry and biology with either previous college coursework or proficiency exam.
+Students must earn a “C“or better.

 - Take the required entrance exam and receive benchmarked scores.